Skip to main content

 2. Connect to H2O MLOps.
 For instructions, see Connect to H2O MLOps.

-3. Create a project.
-For instructions, see Create a project.
+3. Create a workspace.
+For instructions, see Create a workspace.

 4. Create one or two experiments.
 For instructions, see Create an experiment.